-- B. Clinical/public health sector (research teams working in hospitals/public health and/or other health care settings and health organisations).
+- A. Academia (research teams working in universities, other higher education institutions) or research institutes; - B. Clinical/public health sector (research teams working in hospitals/public health and/or other health care settings and health organisations).
 Participation of Medical Doctors is encouraged; - C. Enterprise (private companies of all sizes).
 Participation of Small and Medium-size Enterprises (SMEs) is encouraged.

-Each application should include partners from at least two of the three categories A, B and C. The number of participants and their research contribution should be appropriate for the aims of the transnational research project and be reasonably balanced in terms of international participation.
+Each application must include partners from at least two of the three categories A, B and C. The number of participants and their research contribution should be appropriate for the aims of the transnational research project and be reasonably balanced in terms of international participation.
 Each transnational collaborative project should represent the critical mass to achieve ambitious scientific goals and should clearly demonstrate an added value from working together.

 Each consortium submitting a proposal must involve a minimum of three eligible and a maximum of five eligible partners from at least three different countries participating to the call (see list above).
-The maximum number of partners can be increased from five to seven under certain circumstances.
+The maximum number of partners can be increased from five to seven under certain circumstances (see below).
 No more than two eligible partners from the same country participating in the call will be accepted in one consortium.

-Partners not eligible to be funded by one of the organisations participating in this Joint Transnational Call (e.g. from non-funding countries or not fundable according to national/regional regulations of the participating funding organisations) may participate in transnational projects if they are able to secure their own funding.
+Partners not eligible to be funded by one of the organisations participating in this Joint Transnational Call (e.g. from non-funding countries or not fundable according to national/regional regulations of the participating funding organisations) may participate in transnational projects if they are able to secure their own funding (self-funded partners).
 Such partners should state in advance the source of funding for their part in the project and are considered as full project partners.
-A letter of commitment must be included as an annex to the proposal in the full proposal step summarising the commitment of this partner to the project and demonstrating the source of funding.
-However, no more than one partner with own funding can be included in a consortium and the Partner coordinator must be eligible to be funded by the participating funding organisations (see Annex I).
-In any case, the maximum number of participants in a project consortium is seven (including eligible for funding and non-eligible for funding research groups).
+A letter of commitment must be included as an annex to the full proposal submitted at the second stage summarising the commitment of this partner to the project and demonstrating the source of funding.
+However, no more than one self-funded partner can be included in a consortium and the Partner coordinator must be eligible to be funded by the participating funding organisations (budget requesting partner) (see Annex I).
+In any case, the maximum number of participants in a project consortium is seven (including budget-requesting partner and self-funded partner).

-Applicants are encouraged to include partners from the following participating countries, whose scientific community has been under-represented in past EuroNanoMed calls: Bulgaria, Czech Republic, Estonia, Latvia, Lithuania, Romania, Slovakia, Taiwan, and Turkey.
+Applicants are encouraged to include partners from the following participating countries, whose scientific community has been under-represented in past EuroNanoMed calls: Bulgaria, Czech Republic, Egypt, Estonia, Latvia, Lithuania, Romania, Slovakia, Taiwan, and Turkey.
 If they include such partners, the maximum number of partners can be increased up to seven (see table below).